Javascript Jems - Lambda expressions

 and this works perfectly.

-Notice that while test and test2 are both references to the code that make up the function they behave like a simple reference would.
+Notice that while test and test2 are both references to the same function object and hence the same code,

-In particular if you redefine test a new block of code is created on the heap and test is set to point to it.
+In particular if you redefine test a new function object and block of code is created on the heap and test is set to point to it.
 The second variable, test2 still points to the original block of code and hence the old version of the function.

 For example following: